Chart Color Schemes

 The level of general health in Mawson is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Mawson shows above-average health outcomes, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Prevalence of common health conditions is low among the general population but higher than the national average for older, at-risk cohorts.
+Mawson shows superior health outcomes, as per AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Common health conditions' prevalence is low among Mawson's general population but exceeds the national average among older, at-risk cohorts.

-Private health cover rate is exceptionally high at approximately 62% of the total population (2,172 people), compared to the national average of 55.7%.
-The most common medical conditions are arthritis and mental health issues, affecting 8.3 and 7.6% of residents respectively, while 70.8% report being completely clear of medical ailments, slightly higher than the Australian Capital Territory average of 70.2%.
-Health outcomes for the under-65 population are better than average.
-The area has 18.8% of residents aged 65 and over (659 people), which is higher than the Australian Capital Territory average of 14.3%, but ranks lower nationally compared to the broader population.
+Private health cover stands at 62% (2,195 people), surpassing the national average of 55.7%.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 8.3% and 7.6% respectively, while 70.8% report being free from medical ailments, slightly higher than the Australian Capital Territory's 70.2%.
+Under-65 residents exhibit better-than-average health outcomes.
+Mawson has 19.1% of residents aged 65 and over (677 people), which is higher than the Australian Capital Territory's 14.3%, but ranks lower nationally compared to broader population figures.

 Frequently Asked Questions - Health